 Acrylic Rise & Fall Globe Pendant Lamp

-Materials: Globe light made of two white/opal acrylic shells.
-Chromed metal rim (iron).
+Materials: Two white opal acrylic shells.
+Chromed metal ring (iron).
 Beech wood handle.
 Rolly rise & fall mechanism.
 Black plastic canopy.
 Bakelite socket.

 Cord: This one has an adjustable rise & fall mechanism (40-140 cm / 15.74-55.11″).
 It can be easily adjusted in height by pulling the bar underneath.